The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 Historic Guesthouses and Hotels

-A fun way to experience the heritage of the Blue Mountains in Australia is to stay in a historic guesthouse or hotel.
+A fun way to experience the Blue Mountains is to stay in a historic guesthouse or hotel.
 Some of the older hotels and guesthouses were built in the 1800s and still retain the historic appeal of the Victorian era.

 Here are a few of my favourites: